 I’m not sure when or how my apple obsession started, but it’s severe.
 Apples and I, we are an unstoppable force this time of year.
 I posted my delicious Apple Crisp recipe a really long, long time ago and realized it needed an update.Read More

 The massive piles of snow outside are confusing.
 And depressing.
 So I keep telling myself that it's January.
 Because these things are expected in January.
-So here you go...here's a yummy and easy side dish for you to enjoy with your next January meal!Read More
+So here you go...here's a yummy and easy side dish for you to enjoy with your next January or anytime meal!Read More

 My shivering fingers are here to quickly get some work done, which will be followed by packing for a kidless weekend away.
 Too bad we're not heading somewhere warm (still love ya, Chicago!).
 So let's talk cookies!
 What are your favorite kinds of cookies to bake..Read More